Peoria, Illinois: Industry

 Peoria's first major industry was started in 1830 by John Hamlin and John Sharp, who constructed the flour mill on Kickapoo Creek.
 In 1837, another industry was begun with E.F.
-Nowland's pork planting industry.
+Nowland's pork packing industry.
 Many other industries started slowly in Peoria including carriage factories, pottery makers, wholesale warehousing, casting foundries, glucose factories, ice harvesting, and furniture makers.
 Peoria became the first world leader for distilleries thanks to Andrew Eitle (1837), Almiron S. Cole (1844), and Joseph B. Greenhut.
 Between 1837 and 1919, Peoria held over 24 distilleries and 73 breweries.
 Together, they produced the highest amount of internal revenue tax on alcohol (also known as 'Sin Tax') of any single revenue district in the entire United States; as much as 50% of tax revenue during the Civil War came from Peoria's district, largely due to distilleries and breweries.
 Peoria also was one of the major bootlegging areas during Prohibition and home to the famed mobsters, the Shelton brothers.
 That great success placed Peoria into a building boom of beautiful private homes, schools, parks, churches, as well as municipal buildings.

 In addition to the distilleries came farm machinery manufacturing by William Nurse in 1837.
 Also, two men called Toby and Anderson brought the steel plow circa 1843, which gained immediate success.
 The dominant manufacturing companies in Peoria were Kingman Plow Co., Acme Harvester Co., Selby, Starr & Co., and Avery Manufacturing Co.
 In 1889, Keystone Steel & Wire developed the first wire fence and has since been the nation's leading manufacturer.